Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Liability for acts and omissions of trade contractors

 Under a lump sum contract, the head contractor is responsible for the acts and omissions of the trade contractors.
 In contrast, the construction manager under a construction management contract is usually not accountable to the principal for the acts and omissions of the trade contractors, as their role is limited to managing and supervising trade contractors.
+This liability limitation means you may need to pursue defective work claims directly against individual subcontractors rather than holding one party accountable for all construction quality issues.

 Cost management incentives

 In a lump sum contract, the head contractor has a strong financial incentive to manage the cost of the works, as their profit on the project will depend on the final amount they are required to pay to the trade contractors.
-On the other hand, a construction manager has less of a natural incentive to tightly manage the cost of the works since they are engaged on a “cost plus” basis.
+On the other hand, a construction manager has less of a natural incentive to tightly manage the cost of the works since they are engaged on a 'cost plus' basis.
 This difference can impact the final cost of the project.

 Final overall cost disclosure